RockENZO/datapipeline-etl/README.md

 ### Conclusion

-This project provides a robust framework for managing pedestrian count data and address searches using modern technologies.
-By leveraging Docker, the application can be easily deployed and scaled, ensuring efficient data processing and retrieval.
+This project provides a comprehensive spatial data visualization platform for Sydney, featuring an interactive web map interface and robust API framework for managing multiple datasets.
+The enhanced multi-dataset architecture supports various geometry types (points, polygons, multipolygons) and provides both visual exploration through the web interface and programmatic access through REST APIs.
+By leveraging Docker, the application can be easily deployed and scaled, ensuring efficient data processing, indexing, and retrieval across 76,000+ spatial data points.